 Applied Systems engaged in a meticulous process of gathering and analyzing customer requirements, aiming to preserve the best features of existing systems while supporting the new generation of equipment.
 Collaborating closely with engineers and experts, we initiated the development process based on comprehensive specifications.

 One of the key innovations was the implementation of automatically generated gas-flow diagrams.
 UI (user interface) panels represent dynamic schemes of the controlled equipment (e.g. valves or pumps.) with "live" control elements, reflecting the current state of gas flows and equipment and allowing to change this state by several clicks.

-• Level of subsystems − represents subsystems, for example, gas streams; each with a set of involved UI panels;
+- Subsystem Level: Represents subsystems, such as gas streams, each with a set of involved UI panels.

-• Detailed level or device level − individual UI panel for each device or unit.
+- Detailed Level (Device Level): Provides individual UI panels for each device or unit.